faalqt/personal-site-redux/content/projects/kekw-bot/index.md

 So for this project, I created a bot that mimics the [starboard function](https://docs.carl.gg/utilities/starboard/) from a very popular Discord Bot, CarlBot.
 However, instead of doing that with the star emoji, I do it with `kekw`.
 If a post recieves more than a defined amount of reactions of `kekw`, then it will archive that post in another channel.

-For example, here's a pictue posted by one of my guildmates:
+For example, here's a picture posted by one of my guildmates:

 ![Post in random channel](img/kekd_post.png#center)